 A History of Carlton Operatic Society

-In 1928 a dramatic section was introduced, necessitating a change in the Society's title, and it became known as Netherfield Amateur Operatic and Dramatic Society.
+By 1928 the Society was growing apace, and its activities were further extended by the introduction of a dramatic section, necessitating a change in the Society's title, and it became known as Netherfield Amateur Operatic and Dramatic Society.
+The first play produced was Lord Richard in the Pantry.

 Together, Frank and Merle encouraged and developed the Society, and after Frank's early death, Merle continued as Musical Director and Producer.
 She was responsible for the production of the shows for many successful years until the job passed to their daughter - Mary Thone, herself a long time active member of the Society.
 Since then a number of producers have continued to maintain the Society's high standard of production.

-The first play after the war was When We Are Married and in 1949 the first post-war musical was No No Nanette.
+In 1946, when it was possible to find a Hall in which to perform, work began again, with the first play after the war being When We Are Married and in 1949 the first post-war musical was No No Nanette.
 Both plays and musicals continued to be performed until the late 50s, when musicals took over completely.

-The Society moved in 1952 from its initial 'home', the Co-operative Hall in Netherfield, to the Peoples Theatre, George Street, Nottingham, (later to be called The Co-op Arts Theatre).
+The Society moved in 1952 from its initial 'home', the Co-operative Hall in Netherfield, to the Peoples Theatre, George Street, Nottingham, (later to be called The Co-op Arts Theatre and then simply the Nottingham Arts Theatre).
 Here the Society enjoyed many successful years under the new name (adopted in 1953) of Carlton & Netherfield Amateur Operatic Society, reflecting how the Society had expanded, drawing members from a much wider area.
 The name was shortened in 1963 to Carlton Operatic Society.

 In 1986 the Society moved to Nottingham Playhouse, where its first production was the musical My Fair lady.

-Over the years members have also performed concerts and these have now become an annual event, alongside the regular musical show.
+Over the years members have also performed concerts alongside the regular musical show.

 During the 50th Anniversary V.E. celebrations, in 1995, a number of concerts were presented combining songs and sketches from the wartime era.